MlHsieh/AEPH-input-guide/README.md

 > In newer versions, modification for themalelasticity with **multiple regions** (BFEM) is added.
 Because the temperature gradients are often discontinous across material interfaces, each region needs its own temperature data.
 >
-> These files should be are named sequencially as `input_temp1.txt`, `input_temp2.txt` , ..., etc. All files should have exact same number of lines.
+> These files should be named sequencially as `input_temp1.txt`, `input_temp2.txt` , ..., etc. All files should have exact same number of lines.
 The values can be set as zero for nodes outside the region.

 ```
 T T1 T2